A community mobilises

 All our procurement, be it for consultants or contractors, will be undertaken using the Redcar and Cleveland Borough Council’s Commissioning & Procurement Service.
 Competitive quotations will be obtained for any spending over £10,000.
 Anything costing over £50,000 will be competitively tendered.
 We will be accounting to the Heritage Lottery Fund for all these processes and spending.

-Consultants will employed for Public Realm, Building Design, Costing and Archaeological Investigation.
+The project’s consultants are Southern Green (for the public realm work), Harris Irwin (for building design), Identity Consult (for costings), Tees Archaeology (for Activity 1 – Boroughgate).
 The Heritage Lottery Fund also require us to appoint an independent evaluator to give them an assessment of the project, both during delivery and on completion.
+Geonomics are our evaluators.